-The commissioner is authorized to shorten the open season on deer in any area of the state, providing such determination is made and published prior to September 1st of any year, and provided that in every county, the Saturday preceding the first day of the open season on deer shall be an open day for residents of this state only.
+The commissioner is authorized to shorten the open season on deer in any area of the state, providing such determination is made and published prior to September 1st of any year.

 If in the opinion of the commissioner an immediate emergency action is necessary due to adverse weather conditions or severe hunting pressure, he may terminate the open season on deer at any time in any area.